Majiduzbak/Majiduzbak/README.md

-"Currently I am lookin for jobs both inside and outside the Academia/industries" Please do not hesitate to contact me.
+"Currently I am looking for jobs both inside and outside the Academia/industries" Please do not hesitate to contact me.

 <!--